jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 for anyone who just wants to mod without porting anyhting i have prepaired some vanilla mod packs. that you can grab from here!

+these will be just vanilla mod packs made with the porting scripts. that you can practice with untill you feal confidont enough to make your own mod.pak's

 media fire link coming soon!

 now you can Add extra flair with main menu mods from these folders one per category!